Updated: 3 days ago

 Mindful eating can help.

 What is mindful eating?
 Mindful eating is a technique that helps you enjoy your food in a way that also gives YOU control over your eating habits.

-Mindfulness is a practice that enables us to be fully present, aware of where we are and what we’re doing, connected to our emotions and able to cope with them in a way that raises awareness and offers greater understanding.
+Mindfulness is a practice that enables us to be fully present, aware of where we are and what we’re doing, connected to our emotions and able to cope with them in a way that raises awareness and offers greater clarity and understanding.